Topics on this page

 For resource families:

 - The resource family must pay for and receive physical examinations for all people living in the home and be re-examined every two years;

 - All resource family members 18 years of age and older must pass State and federal criminal background investigations;

 - No adult in the resource home may have a felony conviction for child abuse or neglect, spousal abuse, a crime against a child, rape, sexual assault, and human trafficking; and

 - No adult in the resource home may have, within 5 years before the date of the application for approval, been convicted of a physical assault, battery or a drug-related offense.

 - Secure certain health and sanitation approvals, including that for lead paint hazards; and

 - Meet fire safety, window covering, and general safety requirements.

-As a resource parent, you owe responsibilities to the child in your care, the child’s birth family and DSS.
-Your responsibilities to each include:
+As a resource parent, you owe responsibilities to the child in your care, the child’s birth family, and DSS.

 - Participate in the child’s mental, physical and dental health and provide documentation about each health care visit;

 - Provide parental supervision and guidance appropriate to the child;